Algebraic Priors for Approximately Equivariant Networks: Exploratory experiments

-We determined empirically that this regularisation dampens the interaction between the matrices $\widehat{\rho}_\L(r)$ and $\widehat{\rho}_\L(s)$ in a way that improves training.
-Low final values of the algebra loss reported in Table \ref{tab:mnist} give evidence that we still obtain a high-quality representation despite this damping.
+We determined empirically that this regularization dampens the interaction between the matrices $\widehat{\rho}_{Z}(r)$ and $\widehat{\rho}_{Z}(s)$ in a way that improves training.
+Low final values of the algebra loss reported in Table \ref{tab:tmnist} give evidence that we still obtain a high-quality representation despite this damping.

-\subsection{CIFAR10 classifier, $G=C_4$}
+\subsubsection{CIFAR10 classifier, $G=C_4$}

 This experiment uses the CIFAR10 dataset \cite{Krizhevsky2009LearningML} of 32x32 images organised in 10 classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck.
 The group considered is the cyclic group of size four $C_4$ of addition on the set $\{0, 1, 2, 3\}$ modulo 4.
-The element 1 is a generator for this group, and for an input vector $x$, we define the group action such that $\rho_\X(1)(x)$ is the rotation of $x$ by 90 degrees counterclockwise.
+The element 1 is a generator for this group, and for an input vector $x$, we define the group action such that $\rho_{\mathcal X}(1)(x)$ is the rotation of $x$ by 90 degrees counterclockwise.
 For this experiment we set $L_{\mathrm{task}}=\mathrm{CrossEntropy}$, and use a simple CNN classifier with hyperparameters given in Table \ref{tab:hyperparams-optimal-rep}.
-The architecture is specified below in PyTorch syntax.
+The architectural details can be found on the provided repository.